datopian/tech.datopian.com/data-portals/README.md

 ## Introduction: Data Portals are Gateways to Data

 A Data Portal is a gateway to data.
-That gateway can be big or small, open or limited.
-For example, data.gov provides a gateway to US Government for everyone, whilst an enterprise "intra" data portal is limited to that company's personnel.
+That gateway can be big or small, open or restricted.
+For example, data.gov is open to everyone, whilst an enterprise "intra" data portal is restricted to its personnel.

 A Data Portal's core purpose is to enable the rapid discovery and use of data.
 However, as a flexible, central point of truth on an organizations data assets, a Data Portal can become essential data infrastructure and be extended or integrated to provide many additional features: